webman Session Management

 $request->session()->flush();

-It does not return a value; the session will be automatically deleted from storage when the session object is destroyed.
+Does not return a value.
+Session data is automatically removed from storage when the session object is destroyed.

 $session = $request->session();